PGCHE & AFS

 Our modules run mainly in five or six week blocks, although a couple involve taught sessions at intervals throughout the academic year.
 Most of our modules combine a lecture-style element with seminar-type discussions and in some cases workshop activity, encouraging students to share their experiences and to explore new ideas and methods.
 We also ask you to undertake independent study in preparation both for taught sessions and written assignments for each module.
 It is a programme requirement that everyone is observed twice, once by your PGCHE tutor and once by your School mentor.

-The deadline for the September cohort is usually 31st August, and the January cohort is usually 31st December; however, we have a large number of applications due to the increase in staff and GTA scholarships, and therefore have limited places, so please send your application in as soon as possible.
+Please be aware we have a large number of applications due to the increase in staff and GTA scholarships, and therefore have limited places, so please make your application as soon as possible.

-Sending your application in 3 months in advance will not guarantee you a place, but will give you a much better chance.
+Completing your application 3 months in advance will not guarantee you a place, but will give you a much better chance.

-If you need initial advice on the kind of detail to include in your claim, please contact Fran Beaton (email@example.com).
+If you need initial advice on the kind of detail to include in your claim, please contact Edd Pitt (email@example.com)

 We will be in contact with all applicants in August (September cohort) and December (January cohort), informing applicants if they have a place for the next iteration.
 If they do not have a place we will give alternative options.
-For those allocated a place, we will give further details of the programme and the Induction Day.
+For those allocated a place, we will give further details of the programme.

 If you have any further questions regarding the application process or the programmes themselves, please contact the Programme Administrator (firstname.lastname@example.org).